 Table II gives the performance results.
 The encryption and decryption of the DES and AES-128 algorithms require around 2.2 or 2.3 msec.
 The AES-192 and AES-256 algorithms requires a little more time.
 The TDEA algorithm requires around 6.7 msec, which is about three time of the DES algorithm.
+We need to say that we also evaluated the performance of the DES and AES with cipher block chaining (CBC) mode, and obtained the result that the processing time is almost the same with ECB mode.

 On the other hand, the straightforward implementation of the proposed method requires around 1 msec.
-This is smaller than the cryptographic approaches, but However, the revised the improvement is not large. implementation of the proposed method decreases the processing time largely, to around 0.04 msec.
+This is smaller than the cryptographic approaches, but the improvement is not large.
+However, the revised implementation of the proposed method decreases the processing time largely, to around 0.04 msec.
 It is less than 1/60 compared with the DES and AES algorithms.
-Although the implementation of DES and AES algorithms is a publicly accessible software, which may be optimized adequately, the obtained results are considered to show that the proposed method is able to decrease the processing overhead of
+Although the implementation of DES and AES algorithms is a publicly accessible software, which may be optimized adequately, the obtained results are considered to